alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 <!-- _class: -->
 ![bg fit](./img/Evolution.jpg)

-> It is not the strongest of the species that survives, nor the most intelligent;
+> <p style="color: #000">It is not the strongest of the species that survives, nor the most intelligent;
-> it is the one most adaptable to change.
+> it is the one most adaptable to change.</p>
-> **— Charles Darwin**
+> — Charles Darwin

 </br></br></br></br></br></br></br></br></br></br>